-The subject proposal includes a two-car garage, which faces the front public right-of-way of the residence.
+The subject proposal includes a two-car garage, which faces SE 7th Avenue.
 The subject lot was originally joined with the adjacent lot to the south to which the original contributing structure built in 1939, had a 1961 carport addition that was accessed from the front of the property.
 Although, garages are encouraged to be oriented from the side or rear, the proposal can be found to be consistent with the historic development pattern of the site.
 Also, given the small size of the lot, at 50' wide, and that a rear alley does not exist, it would be difficult to accommodate a garage that is oriented to be accessed from the side or rear of the property.

-The proposal includes two individual white, aluminum garage doors within individual door openings.
-Pursuant to the code requirements, the garage door should include individual openings for vehicles rather than two car expanses of doors.
-And the proposal meets this code requirement.
+The proposed garage includes two individual white, aluminum garage doors within individual door openings.
+Pursuant to the code requirements, the garage door should include individual openings for vehicles rather than two car expanses of doors; thus, the proposal can be considered in compliance with this code requirement.
 Additionally, the code also states that if metal garage doors are to be used, that additional architectural detailing be included appropriate to the building.
-The proposed aluminum, single garage doors have transom windows and decorative paneling, and these are features that can be considered to be compliant with this code requirement.
+The proposed aluminum, single garage doors have transom windows and decorative paneling, and these are features that can be considered in compliance with this code requirement.